Bedford, Anya, Bryant, and Hayden share the same underlying structure and functionality. This guide applies to all these templates.

 Note: The menu icon always appears on smartphones.

 If you replace the site title with a logo, you can resize it with the Logo Container Width.
-The maximum height is fixed at about 100 pixels; once the logo reaches that height it will no longer scale up.
+The maximum height is fixed at about 100 pixels.
+After the logo reaches that height it will no longer scale up.

 Note: To learn how to adjust what pages display in the navigation menu, visit Adding pages to your navigation.